rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 There are a two options to automatically save changes to data when it is changed or deleted.

-Option 1: Rsync supports a *backup* flag.
-By, in RsyncUI, switching **on** RsyncUI adds the required parameters.
+Option 1: `rsync` supports a *backup* flag.
+By, in Rsync parameters view, switching *on* adds the required parameters.
 You may change the backup directory to any location you want.

 Option 2: Using *snapshots*, require that the latest version 3.x of `rsync` is installed.
 Please refer to the *Snapshots* section how to enable and use snapshots.